rvarttinen/spring-example-magic/README.md

 * `text/turtle`, the Terse RDF Triple Language (Turtle) format, more compact and readable than JSON-LD
 * `application/rdf+xml` , RDF/XML to express (i.e. serialize) an RDF graph as an XML document.
 Not so compact and not that readable ...

 As the triple store used in this experiment/demo service is an in-memory store, all its data will be lost when the service is closed.
 There are some ideas creating a persistent store that retains the data between sessions.
-Also, there are some other ideas of creating a mechanism for populating the store with a specified number of entries when invoked.
+Also, there are some other ideas of creating a mechanism for populating the store with a specified number of random entries when invoked.

-Some example keys that can be used:
+Some example keys that can be used for interesting results:
 * 4290333 - "Go on a long drive with no music"
 * 6204657 - "Surprise your significant other with something considerate"
 * 3943506 - "Learn Express.js"

+There is a logging aspect taking care of logging in the `services` and `infrastructure` packages.
+These log statements are set to the be active for `INFO`.
+Using an aspect for logging is maybe not that obvious, it can be hard to see what gets logged and when.
+The idea behind it, though, is that we do not want to litter the code with logging statements, and this is a kind of demo anyway.
+The project is not that large ... yet.

+The controller already has logging by default in Spring Boot itself.
+However, in order to see it you need to set the log level to `DEBUG`.
+However, doing so will render quite a lot of printouts on the console.

 # History
 Everything has a history, even this little project.
 It started out as a simple demo with a slightly silly and whimsical touch (to get people's attention?).
 It lay dormant for some years until quite recently when it is now housed in this repository.